Patriot Path (Illinois Route 137 Bike Path)

 Frequently-Asked Questions about the Patriot Path (IL137 Bike Path)

 - Is this job funded?
-Only Phase I (Preliminary Engineering and Environmental Studies) is fully funded in the 2016-2021 Five Year Highway Improvement Program.
+Only Phase I (Preliminary Engineering and Environmental Studies) is fully funded in the 2018-2023 Five Year Highway Improvement Program.
 It is likely that the design and construction of the proposed path will be funded in stages due to the length of the project.

 - When will construction occur?
 The first stage of construction is currently scheduled for summer 2021.
 Given the path's more than 5-mile length, construction may be staged in segments and continue over more than one construction season.